-Experts, networks, tools and other opportunities transform your business into an appealing investment for lenders.
+Experts, networks, tools, and other opportunities transform your business into an appealing investment for lenders.
 That's where success begins.
-The IEN partners with well-respected business development organizations and educational institutions that work with clients who have the vision and potential to become a high-growth enterprise.
-Whether your company employs two people or 102, IEN can help you Connect Outside The Box - it's a new way of thinking that extends beyond your own knowledge and experience to activate the possibilities!
+The IEN partners with well-respected business development organizations and educational institutions that work with clients who have the vision and potential to become high-growth enterprises.
+Whether your company employs two people or 102, IEN can help you Connect Outside The Box - it's a new way of thinking that extends beyond your knowledge and experience to activate the possibilities!

 Will County and many communities offer abatement of ad valorem real estate taxes as an incentive to new or retained businesses.
-Each community develops their specific abatement to the project request on a case-by-case basis.
+Each community develops its specific abatement to the project request on a case-by-case basis.
 Will County’s tax abatement program is done on an application/weighted process.
-As a result of the application evaluation, a project can receive 50% abatement on improvements for 3, 4 or 5 consecutive tax levy years.
+As a result of the application evaluation, a project can receive a 50% abatement on improvements for 3, 4, or 5 consecutive tax levy years.
 Abatement can only apply to improvements done to the property, based on the equalized assessed valuation of the property.
-The Will County Tax Abatement Incentive is administered by the Will County Center for Economic Development.
+The Will County Tax Abatement Incentive is administered by the Will County Center for Economic Development

 The Illinois Capital Access Program (CAP) is designed to encourage financial institutions to make loans to small and new businesses that do not qualify under conventional lending policies.
 CAP is a form of loan portfolio insurance, which provides additional reserve coverage to the lender on loan defaults.
 By participating in CAP, lenders have available to them a proven financing mechanism to meet the needs of financial institutions and Illinois small businesses.